 With the Little Engines ALCO Northern selected & Jason onboard for the series—one question was still outstanding…which northern locomotive should be modeled.
 My choice was between three prototypes: the UP 844, the SP GS-4 Daylight, and the CB&Q O-5 Northern.
 While I liked the O-5, I did not like the design enough to invest the resources required to model it in 1.5” scale.
 The decision was between the UP 844 and the SP 4449; ultimately, the UP 844 was selected for its sleek, simple design.

 My aim for this series is somewhat simple: get people, particularly younger people, interested and involved in trains, steam, and steam preservation.
 What better way to do this then by offering a free-to-viewer series on social media detailing the construction of a locomotive.
 I hope you all find this process, and the overall series, educational, and I hope that it motivates you to seek out a live steam club and get involved in this wonderful hobby.
 Thank you for visiting our project page for the UP 844 ALCO Northern.
-If you would like to donate to support this project, you can do so securely through PayPal via the link below.
-Thank you for your support!
+If you would like to donate to help support this project, you can do so securely through PayPal via the link below.
+We thank you for your support!

 View The Latest Updates Here